the World War 1 the Bulgarian Army captured a lot of

 It is not easy to know the exact number of the captured guns used by the Bulgarians during the World War, but it was very height.
 For instance at the end of the war, the 3rd Heavy Artillery Regiment was armed with a total of 12 howitzers and 24 guns: among them there were 8 Turkish howitzers and 8 Romanian, 6 Turkish and 2 Greek guns.
 The origin of 4 of the remaining guns is not clear.
 The Turkish guns were war trophies of the Balkan War, while the Romanian and Greek guns had been captured in 1916.
 Only 4 heavy howitzers and 4 long guns had been delivered by the German Army.

 In his final report about the activity of the Direction of the artillery of the Field Army, gen. Stefan Slavchev stated that during the war the Bulgarian Army captured approximately 550 enemy quick-firing guns and a great number of not quick-firing guns.
 To his report, he added a handwritten list of the guns captured to the Serbian, Romanian, Greek, French, British, Russian and Austro-Hungarian Armies that included overall 592 quick-firing and 330 not quick-firing guns.
-This list is certainly incomplete (for instance it not listed not even a 80mm De Bange field guns although Serbs had about one hundred of these guns along the Bulgarian border and during the war the Bulgarian artillery raised at least six batteries with De Bange field guns), but is an excellent starting point.
+This list is certainly incomplete (for instance it not listed the 80mm De Bange field guns although Serbs had about one hundred of these guns along the Bulgarian border and during the war the Bulgarian artillery raised at least six batteries with De Bange field guns), but is an excellent starting point.
 In addition to the guns captured directly, the Bulgarian Army obtained some enemy guns captured by its alleys, Germany and Austria-Hungary.